Course Description

 How has this course been developed?

-This 3 hour course has been developed in-line with the latest research and empirical studies relating to aspects of autism-affirming line management and balanced with 10 years professional experience of supporting autistic people and their line managers as well as lived experience of the specific subject matter .
+This 3 hour course has been developed in-line with the latest research and empirical studies relating to aspects of autism and neurodivergent-affirming line management and balanced with 10 years professional experience of supporting autistic and neurodivergent people and their line managers as well as lived experience of the specific subject matter .

 What is the overall course aim?

-This course aims to develop a strong understanding of how to support undiagnosed, undisclosed, disclosed or self-recognising autistic line reports.
-You will gain an understanding of how to support in an autism-affirming way and how to motivate your team to engage with autism-affirming changes to practice and processes.
+This course aims to develop a strong understanding of how to support undiagnosed, undisclosed, disclosed or self-recognising autistic and neurodivergent line reports.
+You will gain an understanding of how to support in an autism and neurodivergent-affirming way and how to motivate your team to engage with autism and neurodivergent-affirming changes to practice and processes.

 What are the expected learning outcomes?

-• Understand the Equality Act 2010 and reasonable adjustments in relation to autism
+- Understand the Equality Act 2010 and reasonable adjustments in relation to autism and neurodivergence

-• Understand common autistic strengths and talents at work
+- Understand common autistic and other neurodivergent strengths and talents at work

-• Workshop practical and tailored strategies to adapt your personal and team practice to be autism-affirming
+- Workshop practical and tailored strategies to adapt your personal and team practice to be autism and neurodivergent-affirming

-• Aware of how to access additional strategies and resources to support your autism-affirming team change
+- Aware of how to access additional strategies and resources to support your autism and neurodivergent-affirming team change

 Who is this course for?

-This course has been designed for line managers, directly supporting or indirectly supporting an autistic employee or not.
-No previous knowledge or training is required, however attendees should have a good basic understanding of what autism is.
+This course has been designed for line managers, directly supporting or indirectly supporting an autistic or neurodivergent employee or not.
+No previous knowledge or training is required, however attendees should have a basic understanding of what neurodivergence is.